Kiwinicki/Kiwinicki.github.io/blog/2025-04-04-training-tricks.md

     \underbrace{(1\ \text{byte})}_{\text{{gradients FP8 E5M2}}} = 3\ \text{bytes (+8 bytes for Adam)}\end{align*}
     $$

-## Other
+## Computational Efficiency

+### Forward/Backward Pass Optimization

+- set gradients to `None` instead of default `0` (but this can cause some unexpected behaviors - `None` isn't a number so operations with it produces `NaN`)
+- non-global Cross-Entropy calculation reduces memory usage spike at the end (especially beneficial for LLMs). [paper](https://arxiv.org/abs/2411.09009)

+### Hardware Utilization

 - avoid moving tensors to another device `.to(device)`, create tensors directly on target device instead.
 If you don't have any synchronization later in code then you can use `.to(non_blocking=True)`
 - use `torch.compile()` if it works, for me it usualy don't.
-- set gradients to `None` instead of default `0` (but this can cause some unexpected behaviors - `None` isn't a number so operations with it produces `NaN`)
+- `torch.backends.cudnn.benchmark = True`

+## Training Dynamics

+### Initialization & Learning Rate

+- init weights properly (relaying on default pytorch init isn't always optimal)
+- LR scheduler (OneCycleLR, lr warmup, etc.) and lr search.
+Similar for BS (batch size warmup etc.)
+- some rule regarding relation of LR & BS - [$LR \approx \sqrt{BS}$](https://x.com/cloneofsimo/status/1907731069878825400) (there is also issue of "[critical batch size](https://x.com/SeunghyunSEO7/status/1877188952920125836)")

+### Batch Processing

+- max out batch size to fill whole VRAM ([batch size finder](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.BatchSizeFinder.html))
+- if you can't fit enough batch size for stable training (e.g. bsz=1) then use gradient accumulation.
+In pure pytorch it boils down to calling opt.step() less frequently what results in effectively higher batch size.

+### Stability Techniques

+- gradient clipping - prevents exploding gradients by capping their magnitude during backpropagation.
+- weights clipping - regularization technique, similar to weight decay in some sense but this isn't connected with loss calc.
+- start from pretrained model (transfer learning) and swap last layer.
+    - Freeze whole model except last layer and after few epochs gradually unfreeze rest of the layers (ULMFiT, gradual unfreezing).
+- constraint latent space of your model to align with some general pretrained model, stabilizes training and reduces overfitting (can be done by feature matching losses).

+## Model-Specific Optimizations

+### LLM Techniques

+- SuperBPE - groups frequent word sequences into single tokens, improving efficiency and performance.
+Common word combinations get treated as one unit by the tokenizer, which reduces the number of easy-to-predict sequences.
+This creates a more balanced prediction difficulty across tokens, allowing the model to distribute computational effort more effectively.
+[Author explaination](https://x.com/alisawuffles/status/1903125390618661068)

+### Diffusion Model Techniques

+- latent diffusion - diffuse in latent space, not pixel space.
+VAE encoder $\rightarrow$ latent (diffuse $N\times$) $\rightarrow$ VAE decoder.
+SD1.5 VAE maybe big but you can use [TAESD](https://huggingface.co/madebyollin/taesd) ($(3\cdot512\cdot512)/(16\cdot64\cdot64)=12\times$ compression, 5MB for enc/dec each and minimal computational overhead)
+    - if you want train on ImageNet: https://huggingface.co/datasets/fal/cosmos-imagenet (compressed to 2.45GB)
+- [Min-SNR](https://arxiv.org/abs/2303.09556) - method of adding a weightning to the loss based on the SNR (signal to noise ratio) of the timestep.
+It prevents conflicting gradients from different deniosing phases (beggining, mid and final refinements)

+## Implementation Tricks

+### PyTorch Data Handling

 - use `.as_tensor()` rather than `.tensor()`. `torch.tensor()` always copies data.
 If you have a numpy array that you want to convert, use `torch.as_tensor()` or `torch.from_numpy()` to avoid copying the data.
 - try "channel last" format for tensors and model (NCHW => NHWC), sometimes it's faster. [link](https://pytorch.org/tutorials/intermediate/memory_format_tutorial.html)
-- `torch.backends.cudnn.benchmark = True`
 - slow dataloader optimizations [Simo tweet](https://x.com/cloneofsimo/status/1855608988681080910), [PyTorch forum](https://discuss.pytorch.org/t/how-to-prefetch-data-when-processing-with-gpu/548/19)

-- non-global Cross-Entropy calculation reduces memory usage spike at the end (especially beneficial for LLMs). [paper](https://arxiv.org/abs/2411.09009)
+## Other

+- normalization layers (stabilize and speeding up training - you can use higher LR)
+- turn off bias before BatchNorm (bn already does shift)
+- MoE - model architecture which selectively activates only part of the model. memory-computation tradeoff.
+MoE faster achives same loss under the same computational budged compared to dense models.
+- MoD (Mixture of Depths) - learned skip connection for each transformer block, model learns to not waste compute on easy tokens.
+- Stochastic Depth - each layer in **deep** ConvNet have probability of not being dropped from 1.0 (for first layer) to 0.5 (for last layer).
+Simply dropout whole layers (prevents vanishing gradients, faster training,  better performance)
 - checkpoint averaging - weighted average of previous checkpoints makes loss landscape more smooth and convex which speeds up training + reduces overfitting (applies to pretraining & finetuning)